The Poor Performer – Underperformance

 There is always one in every office.
 No matter what day it is, it seems they can never step up to the challenge.

-Whether it’s poor customer service or failure to complete tasks on time, the troubled employee is one that is always close to receiving a pink slip.
-With the end of the winter upon us, it is likely management will take a look at pruning away some of the worst employees in order to keep the company moving forward.
-Before officially confirming such a decision, however, you are responsible for evaluating their position.
+Whether it is poor customer service or failure to complete tasks on time, the troubled employee is one that is always close to receiving that red card.
+It is likely that the team will take a quarterly look at pruning away some of the underperforming employees in order to keep the company moving forward.
+Before officially confirming such a decision, you are responsible for evaluating their overall position.

 Since companies are moving toward an employee-friendly culture, HR is tasked with much more than just agreeing or disagreeing with management!